datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast03-Raster-Calculations-In-R.md

     ## Metadata:
     ## AREA_OR_POINT=Area

-Both rasters are in the same CRS, have the same resolution and mins/maxes are already in the tags.
+As seen from the  geoTags, both rasters have

+* same CRS,
+* same resolution
+* defined minimum and maximum values.

 Let's load the data.

     #load the DTM & DSM rasters